 3. Prepare the Jaggery Base

-4. Combine and Cook
+4. Combine and Start Cooking

 - Add the strained rice flour mixture to the jaggery base

-- Add salt and crushed cardamom to the mixture
+- Add salt and crushed cardamom

-5. The Long Cooking Process
+5. Long Cooking Process

-- Continue stirring for approximately 2-3 hours total
+- Continue stirring for about 2–3 hours

 The dodol is ready when:

-- Oil begins to separate from the mixture
+- Oil starts to separate

-- You can see the wooden spoon leaving clear tracks when stirring
+- The wooden spoon leaves clear tracks

-- The mixture forms a cohesive mass
+- The mixture forms a single mass

 7. Final Steps